Australian Army Psychology Corps

-The Australian Army Psychology Corps (AA Psych) is the branch of the Australian Army responsible for providing psychological care to Army personnel.
-Unique at time in the British Commonwealth, the corps was formed on 22 October 1952, replacing the Australian Army Psychology Service which was formed in 1945.
+The Australian Army Psychology Corps (AA Psych Corps) is the branch of the Australian Army responsible for providing psychological care to Army personnel.
+Unique at the time in the British Commonwealth, the corps was formed on 15 October 1952, replacing the Australian Army Psychology Service which was formed in 1945.

+On 19 November 2021, the 1st Psychology Unit was disbanded and integrated into four new health battalions.
+The unit was raised in March 1963 and could trace its lineage to the Army Psychology Service.

+The Australian Army Psychology Corps (AA Psych Corps) Regular Army component, comprises approximately 65 uniformed officers who are all psychologists.